fastscape-lem/fastscapelib/doc/source/guide_grids.md

 The dimension(s) of the grid data arrays (i.e., the length of {cpp:func}`~fastscapelib::grid::shape` and the value of ``xt_dims``) do not always match the number of physical axes of the grid.
-For example, variables on a 2-dimensional unstructured mesh are stored in 1-dimensional arrays.
+For example, variables on a 2-dimensional triangular mesh are stored in 1-dimensional arrays.

 :::